 One of the biggest advantages married couples see is a lower tax bill in cases where there is a large income disparity.
 Filing jointly can change your overall marginal tax rate as a couple as compared to what it might be when filing single.

-Let’s say your spouse makes $35,000 a year, falling into the 12% bracket in tax years 2019 and 2020.
+Let’s say your spouse makes $35,000 a year, falling into the 12% bracket in tax year 2021.
 You, however, make $250,000, putting you in the 35% bracket.
 Together, though, your combined income of $285,000 puts you in the 24% bracket.
 In dollar amounts, you pay less in taxes together than you would if you were living together but not married.

 2. Higher Threshold for Some Tax Breaks

 Some tax breaks come with income phaseouts.
-That makes it harder for you take a full deduction if you’re hoping to lower your tax bill.
+That makes it harder for you to take a full deduction if you’re hoping to lower your tax bill.
 The child tax credit and student loan interest deduction are two examples of tax breaks that come with income phaseouts.

 However, if you’re married filing jointly, you get a little more room to claim those tax breaks because the phaseouts begin at a higher income.
 So, if you might not have been eligible for the full deduction to your traditional IRA because of your income, being married might suddenly make you eligible to fully deduct your contributions.